 Opportunity to object

-The Schedule 2 Notice states that the Right of Entry Order may issue 14 days from the date of service of the notice if there are no objections.
+The Schedule 2 Notice states that the right of entry order may issue 14 days from the date of service of the notice if there are no objections.

 Before you object

-Board Administration will provide all other parties an opportunity to make submissions on the objection.
-The application for right of entry along with any submissions will then be presented to a panel of the Board for a decision.
+Tribunal administration will provide all other parties named in the right of entry application an opportunity to make submissions in response to the objection.
+The application for right of entry along with any response submissions will then be given to a panel of the Tribunal to consider and make a decision.
 Oral hearings are rarely held for objections to right of entry applications.